 After a month of planning and anticipation we left Toronto for Vietnam with a long layover in Beijing.
-The approach to Beijing was remarkable.
-Extraordinarily dense development with the city peeking out of a heavy layer of smog.
+The Beijing approach was remarkable: extraordinarily dense development, lots of wind turbines, the Great Wall snaking along the countryside, and the city peeking out from a heavy layer of smog.

-It was a short walk from there to the former CIA headquarters, a massive building made famous by a photo of people on its roof climbing up a ladder to the last American helicopter to leave Vietnam in 1975.
-It’s graffiti-covered and looks unoccupied.
+It was a short walk from there to the former CIA headquarters, a massive building made famous by a photo of people on its roof climbing up a ladder to the last American helicopter flight to leave Vietnam in 1975.
+The building is graffiti-covered and looks unoccupied.
 If walls could talk…

 Day 2 we were off to South Vietnam’s Presidential Palace, now a museum called Independence Palace.
 On the way we stopped for a snack of fresh snails at one of a great many streetside stalls and visited a lovely market.
 Independence Palace has quite a history, having often been attacked and bombed over the years, but the final assault came in 1975 when Tank 390 crashed through its front gates.
 The Palace is a spectacular, modern, open building preserved much as it was with minor additions of a Ho Chi Minh statue and hammer & sickle flag.